IogaMaster/dont-stub-your-toe-fabric/README.md

 ---

-This mod make you auto jump when sprinting.
+This mod makes you auto jump when sprinting.